 New pieces are added regularly and feel free to get in touch if you require any more information on any of the pieces for sale.

-If you are on Orkney, purchases can be collected by arrangement.
+If you are in Orkney, purchases can be collected

 IF YOU ARE AN OVERSEAS CUSTOMER PLEASE CONTACT US FOR POSTAGE RATES

 Michael, a born and bred Orcadian, who has been practicing the craft of wood turning for over 27 years, is self-taught.
 Michael has honed his skills using a combination of practice, experimentation and his desire to produce fine attractive pieces.
 He was accepted onto the Register of Professional Turners in 2017

 Influence and inspiration is drawn from the works of Neolithic inhabitants of ancient Orkney.
 During the long bright summer days, the light on the landscapes inspires new designs, while the long dark nights of winter is the time when he is most productive in his workshop.

 Wood is obtained from sustainable sources and is processed on site with our own sawmill, from log to finished piece.
 The traditions and culture of the islands are an important part of Michael’s life and his work reflects his affinity with Orkney and its heritage of craftsmanship.

 All this results in Michael creating unique, tactile pieces to enhance any home or other surroundings.

 Mon – Sat 9am – 5pm

 Mon – Fri 11am – 4pm